KhaliylP/SE-assignment2/README.md

 Update history:

-version 1: to simulate conlflict issue solved by myself.
+version 1: to simulate conlflict issue solved by myself. change from both branches were accepted

-version 2: to resolve conflict created by myself and solved by myself.
+version 2: to resolve conflict created by myself and solved by myself. change from main branch was accepted

-version 3: to resolved conflicet created by myself but solved by group member.
+version 3: to resolved conflicet created by myself but solved by group member. group member decided which branch to accept